Become an Ally

 Safe Zone Certified Ally

 Safe Zone Certified Allies receive the Safe Zone training course plus supplemental (optional) breakout workshops.
 This option involves identifying workshops and sessions that cover controversial topics and other informational topics that lead to a more informed ally.
-Participants are offered four to six sessions, of which they pick the two or three that they find most beneficial.

 Students must write a one-page reflection after each session to qualify for Ally Certification.

 Refresher courses are highly encouraged for anyone that has completed Safe Zone training in the last three or more years.
-Safe Zone-certified allies are encouraged to stay active throughout their careers or academic journeys at Stetson University by participating in one workshop per semester every year and supporting LGBTQIA events as often as possible.
+Safe Zone Certified Allies are encouraged to stay active throughout their careers or academic journeys at Stetson University by participating in one workshop per semester every year and supporting LGBTQIA events as often as possible.

-No training dates have been scheduled for spring 2014 yet.
-To sign up for a Safe Zone training session or for more information, please contact firstname.lastname@example.org.
+To sign up for a Safe Zone training session or for more information, please contact email@example.com.